TepyThai/tepy.dev_old/_posts/my-journey-to-the-programming-world.md

 > What keeps me going

-After I finally have conquered the foundation in **C**, I started building **Android Applications** with **Udacity's Nanodegree Online Course**.
+After I finally have solidated the foundation in **C**, I started building **Android Applications** with **Udacity's Nanodegree Online Course**.
 Since I like seeing the result of my work immediately, building applications really encourages me to learn to code much better than just learning the basics.

-While building mobile application, I have learned to
+While building mobile application, I have learned to understand how an application is built with seperated pieces.
+It is composed of the **UI**(frontend) and the **Data** and many other parts together.
+As an application engineer, I spent most of the time implementing the UI look of the application and fetched the data from various apis to fill in the application.

+That's also when I've first learned about **API**.
+At first, I was not sure how the api really works at all.
+All I knew was that I could retrieve data from it and use it in my application.
+After a while, I got used to calling the api to get some data with some libraries and use it in the app.
+Then eventually I got to touch the **database** of the app when I tried to store data that I got from the api for offline usage.
+Writing database's query was something new to me as I was always dealing with just the UI of the app.
+So I found it somehow confusing most of the time.

+I also first learned a bit about the application archeticture such as MVVP, MVP etc.

 ## From Native Mobile to the Web

+> Expanding knowledge

+While I learned a lot building native application, I felt something is lacked with my current knowledge.

 ## React.js

+> Where it all started again

 ## Internships

+> Gold opportunities

 ## Current

+> Finding my first fulltime job

 ## Ending thought

+> Keep on learning